 Structured data (sometimes called “Schema” or “microdata”) has emerged as an important part of SEO strategy.
-Search engines are making use of this information to enhance listings and provide users with more immediate answers.
+Search engines are using this information to enhance listings and provide users with more immediate answers.

 Even if you’re not 100% sure what structured data is, you’ve undoubtedly run across it in Google.
 For instance, a search for “Fantastic Beasts: The Crimes of Grindelwald” brings up a wealth of information.
-I can see where the movie is playing, its listing at IMDB and aggregate reviews.
-Much of this comes from structured data that is being pulled from multiple websites.
+I can see where the movie is playing, its listing on IMDB, and aggregate reviews.
+Much of this comes from structured data pulled from multiple websites.

 But this goes beyond just finding the latest movie listings.
 Structured data can help almost any business, from restaurants to pet stores and everything in-between.
 Helpful info such as business hours, cafe menus and addresses are just a few examples of what can be mined.
 That’s really just the tip of the iceberg.
 To get a better sense of the types of data being used, check out Schema.org’s website.

 So, how do you get started?
 In general, structured data requires adding some attributes to your site’s HTML tags.
 But thanks to some terrific WordPress plugins, we don’t have to do this manually.
 Instead, the plugins below provide an easy way to add your website to this data powerhouse.